VLegal-Bench: Cognitively Grounded Benchmark for Vietnamese Legal Reasoning of Large Language Models: VietLegal

+\textbf{Level 2 - Understanding \& Structuring} examines an LLM’s ability to comprehend and organize complex statutory content.
+Given the hierarchical structure of Vietnamese law and its frequent amendments, this level evaluates whether models can capture relationships among \textit{Articles}, \textit{Clauses}, and \textit{Points}, and represent legal norms as a coherent, evolving system.
+The tasks reflect practical legal assistant scenarios, including analyzing long legal documents, verifying judicial decisions, and explaining statutory relationships to users.

-\textbf{Level 3 - Reasoning \& Inference} assesses the model’s ability to apply legal provisions to factual scenarios through logical reasoning.
-Tasks at this level evaluate the model’s capacity to predict relevant articles, infer judicial outcomes, estimate appropriate penalties or remedies, and perform multi-article reasoning across interconnected legal norms.
-This level reflects the practical reasoning skills essential for legal problem-solving and legislative drafting, where conclusions must be derived logically from multiple interrelated sources.
-Tasks 3.1, 3.2, 3.3, and 3.5 are designed to test the model’s high-level inferential abilities, such as estimating penalties, grounding answers in specific legal texts, and synthesizing information from multiple legal sources.
-Task 3.4 evaluates the model’s ability to assist courts in identifying and resolving conflicts or overlaps between statutes issued at different times.
+\textbf{Level 3 - Reasoning \& Inference} assesses the model’s capacity to apply legal provisions to factual scenarios through logical and multi-step reasoning.
+Tasks at this level require predicting relevant articles, estimating penalties or remedies, synthesizing information across multiple statutes, and resolving conflicts between overlapping or amended legal norms.
+These skills are essential for realistic legal problem-solving and judicial support.

-Advancing further, \textbf{Level 4 - Interpretation \& Generation} evaluates not only reasoning but also the model’s generative and interpretive abilities.
-This level measures whether an LLM can produce coherent, contextually accurate, and unbiased legal texts-including concise summaries of statutes and judgments, judicial reasoning, and balanced legal opinions.
-It is critical for assessing a model’s effectiveness in real-world tasks such as legal drafting, summarization, and advisory work, which require both deep understanding and precise expression.
-Tasks 4.1, 4.2, and 4.3 simulate the use of LLMs as virtual legal assistants performing tasks that demand professional-level legal comprehension, such as summarizing key information from lengthy statutes, analyzing legal scenarios using the IRAC framework, and generating well-reasoned legal opinions.
+\textbf{Level 4 - Interpretation \& Generation} evaluates higher-order interpretive and generative abilities.
+This level tests whether an LLM can produce coherent, accurate, and unbiased legal texts, such as statute summaries, judicial analyses, and reasoned legal opinions.
+The tasks simulate professional legal workflows, including legal drafting, summarization, and scenario-based advisory reasoning using structured frameworks such as IRAC.

-Finally, \textbf{Level 5 - Ethics, Fairness \& Bias} examines the normative and ethical dimensions of legal AI.
-This level evaluates whether the model’s outputs adhere to standards of fairness, impartiality, and privacy protection, ensuring that generated conclusions are free from gender, political, or social bias.
-It is crucial for assessing the reliability of LLMs in sensitive or high-stakes legal contexts, where moral consistency and professional ethics are essential.
-Tasks 5.1, 5.2, 5.3, and 5.4 are designed to stress-test the model’s ability to make legally appropriate decisions in scenarios involving bias, privacy concerns, ethical dilemmas, or potentially unfair contract clauses.
+\textbf{Level 5 - Ethics, Fairness \& Bias} focuses on the normative dimensions of legal AI.
+It evaluates whether model outputs adhere to principles of fairness, impartiality, and privacy protection, particularly in sensitive or high-stakes legal contexts.
+These tasks stress-test an LLM’s ability to handle ethical dilemmas, bias-sensitive scenarios, and potentially unfair contractual or legal conditions, ensuring alignment with professional legal standards.